casper-network/docs-archive/dapp-dev-guide/deploying-contracts.md

 It is also possible to check the contract's state by performing a `query-state` command using the client.

 ### Advanced Deployments
 CasperLabs supports complex deployments.
-To learn more about what is possible visit [GitHub](https://github.com/CasperLabs/casper-node/blob/master/docs/CONTRACTS%2Emd).

 #### Creating, signing, and deploying contracts with multiple signatures

 The `deploy` command on its own provides multiple actions strung together optimizing for the common case, with the capability to separate concerns between your key management and deploy creation.
-See details about generating account key pairs [here](https://github.com/CasperLabs/CasperLabs/blob/v0.14.0/docs/KEYS.md#generating-account-keys).
+See details about generating account key pairs in the Developer Guide.

 Every account can associate multiple keys with it and give each a weight.
 Collective weight of signing keys decides whether an action of certain type can be made.
+To learn more about how weights and threshholds work, please review the [Blockchain Design](https://docs.casperlabs.io/en/latest/implementation/accounts.html).
 In order to collect weight of different associated keys, a deploy has to be signed by corresponding private keys.
 The `put-deploy` command creates a deploy, signs it and deploys to the node but doesn't allow for signing with multiple keys.
 Therefore, we split `deploy` into separate commands:

 * `make-deploy`  - creates a deploy from input parameters
 * `sign-deploy`  - signs a deploy with given private key
 * `send-deploy`  - sends a deploy to CasperLabs node

-To make a deploy signed with multiple keys: first make the deploy with `make-deploy`, sign it with the keys calling `sign-deploy` for each key, and then send it to the node with `send-deploy`.
+To make a deploy signed with multiple keys: first create the deploy with `make-deploy`.
+This generates a deploy file that can be sent to the other signers, who then sign it with their keys by calling `sign-deploy` for each key.
+Signatures need to be gathered on the deploy one after another, untill all requisite parties have signed the deploy.
+Finally the signed deploy is sent to the node with `send-deploy` for processing by the network.